-BIOL 150 Biology of Organisms\ (5 Hours)
+BIOL 150 Biology of Organisms (5 Hours) →

-Prerequisites: (RDG 126 or College Reading Readiness) and (BIOL 125 or BIOL 127 or BIOL 135) or department approval.
+Prerequisites: (RDG 096 or RDG 126 or College Reading Readiness) and (BIOL 125 or BIOL 127 or BIOL 135) or department approval.
 This is a survey of the three domains of life.
 Archaea, bacteria, and eukaryotes will be presented, with emphasis on life cycles, anatomy, physiology, evolution, and ecology of the major groups.

-BIOL 150H HON: Biology of Organisms\ (1 Hour)
+BIOL 150H HON: Biology of Organisms (1 Hour)